harismuneer/Restaurant-Management-System/README.md

 Before running the app, use your Google Account to register this Application on Firebase Console, with any name you want.
 I have provided a copy of the **Firebase Database** [Firebase Realtime DB Backup](../master/database/Firebase%20Realtime%20DB%20Backup.json).
 Download it and import it in the Firebase console.
 Then you will have a working Database for the app.
 After that using your Google Account, login to Android Studio.
 Then you can run the project.

+The login credentials for Admin, Hall and Kitchen Manager's interfaces are:
+- admin@gmail.com
+- chef@gmail.com
+- hallmanager@gmail.com

+All have the password: 123456

 ---
 ## 👨🏼‍💻 Contributors
 It was really fun to work with these geeks to get the job done: